MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-for-production.md

 >
 > [!INCLUDE[prod_short](includes/prod_short.md)] uses the value in the **Remaining Quantity** field on the job planning line when it creates inventory picks.
 To use inventory picks for jobs, you must turn on the **Apply Usage Link** toggle on the **Job Card** page for the job.
 This lets you track usage against your plan.
 If you don't turn on the toggle, the remaining quantity will stay at **0** and the inventory pick won't be created.
 Learn more at [To set up job usage tracking](projects-how-setup-jobs.md?tabs=current-experience#to-set-up-job-usage-tracking).

-## Pick or move for production, assembly, and jobs in a basic warehouse configuration
+## <a name="pick-or-move-for-production-assembly-and-jobs-in-a-basic-warehouse-configuration"></a>Pick or move for production, assembly, and jobs in a basic warehouse configuration

 You can create an inventory pick or inventory movement in three ways: